-Students may drop courses or withdraw from the College by completing a course schedule change form, obtaining the appropriate approval signatures, and submitting the form to the Admissions and Records Office.
-The effective date is the date the course schedule change form is received in the Admissions and Records Office.
-Deadlines for course drops and withdrawals from the college are published in the TSTC college calendar.
+Students may drop courses or withdraw from the College by completing a course schedule change form, following established online drop procedures and obtaining the appropriate approval signatures, and submitting the form to the Registrar's Office.
+The effective date is the date the course schedule change form is received in the Registrar's office.
+Deadlines for course drops and withdrawals from the college are published in the TSTC college calendar